Internal market and competition

 An analysis of the Union's various economic policies shows that their current practice over the last few years has diverged significantly from the legal and/or conceptual principles that originally defined them.
 We begin with a series of observations, informed by a large body of existing research, as to the nature of the differences.
 Our analysis goes beyond this, however, by presenting the policies as a whole and succinctly for the first time.
 Above all, it shows that questioning them is problematic, firstly at the economic level, but also at the political level, particularly in the Member States (at the level of administrations, political representatives and citizens) and with regard to the EU institutions.

-: in June 2020 the Commission launched a review of its trade policy notably aiming to provide greater consideration to certain global issues and to defend the reciprocity of European rules.
-This review was made public in February 2021
+- Trade Policy : in June 2020 the Commission launched a review of its trade policy notably aiming to provide greater consideration to certain global issues and to defend the reciprocity of European rules.
+This review was made public in February 2021.

 The consensus fixing a modest budget (barely exceeding 1% of the Union's GNI), lacking sufficient volume and structure to be counter-cyclical, relying much more on subsidies than on investment mechanisms, was first shaken during the 2008 crisis.
 As proof of this, the States had to create ad hoc financing institutions (EFSF, then ESM) and rely on the European Investment Bank (EIB) in a highly improvised manner.
 The adoption of the recovery plan unquestionably confirms the need for more substantial financing to respond to economic shocks and to invest in the sectors of the future (climate and digital transitions, health, strategic infrastructures, etc.).
-Above all, despite the progress made in the 2021-2027 multiannual financial framework (the, ultimately limited, will to strengthen policies for the future, more efficient use of resources for investment purposes through the "InvestEU
+Above all, despite the progress made in the 2021-2027 multiannual financial framework (the, ultimately limited, will to strengthen policies for the future, more efficient use of resources for investment purposes through the "InvestEU" programme), the crisis has brought certain criticisms of the European budget back to the fore: the lack of sustainable debt issuance capacity, the economic and political usefulness of social transfers and more substantial investments, and the democratic legitimacy of the budgetary choices made by the Union's leaders.
+In addition, there is the problem of respect for the rule of law by certain countries that are net beneficiaries of European funds (Poland, Hungary), the weakness of own resources and the consideration of the issue of the equity of national contributions, which has diminished.

 The crises of 2008 and 2020 reminded us of the risks and potentially negative economic effects linked to the mechanism of global distribution of certain products (job destruction, shortages, disruption of value chains, drop-in activity) as well as the vulnerability of the European productive fabric to foreign attempts to take control of strategic companies.
 Beyond this, the schematic contrast between an open Europe that prides itself on defending multilateralism and other more protectionist powers (restricting access to public markets, extensive use of the extra-territoriality of the American criminal justice system or failure to protect intellectual property) has become more marked.
 These dynamics call into question the idea that "classical" trade opening is beneficial, even if it is not discredited on a theoretical level.
 This situation explains why the Commission has taken care to review this policy with the aim of making it more transparent and more protective.
 This change of direction seems all the more justified given that European trade policy will undoubtedly become more difficult to conduct: the Union is in fact engaged in negotiations with partners (the United States, China, India, the United Kingdom) that are more difficult than in the previous period (Canada, Japan, Vietnam) in a context of protectionism, ecology and "localism" that is more restrictive and clearly legitimised in public opinion.
 Moreover, in the European Parliament, the weight of the Greens, added to that of the Social Democrats, may give fresh resonance to concerns about food safety, environmental damage and, more broadly, the limited negative effects of certain agreements on industrial activity and employment in Europe.